hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **Out-of-Position Ejections & Discharges** (by Zamiel & IAMJEFF)

 ```
 * The *Out-of-Position Unknown Trash Discharge* section in the document is deleted.
-Now, all *Ejections* and *Discharges* can be out-of-position.
+Now, all *Ejections* and *Discharges* can be performed out-of-position.
-* Note that it is illegal to perform an *Out-of-Position Ejection* or *Out-of-Position Discharge* in reverse.
+* Note that it is still illegal to perform an *Out-of-Position Ejection* or *Out-of-Position Discharge* in reverse.
 ```

 @everyone Variant-specific conventions: